j-4ck/j-4ck.github.io/_publications/2023-07-19-paper-title-number-2.md

 ------

 I would first like to thank Ashish Koli for his documentation online about the vulnerability and exploit proof of concept.
 Pluck has many CVEs, though I was unable to recreate CVE-2023-25828 (RCE via Pluck's "Albums" module) on my system, which had left me in a bad mood.
-This iis what led me to approaching the RCE via the Themes module for Pluck.
+This is what led me to approaching the RCE via the Themes module for Pluck.

 How does CVE-2022-26965 work?
 ------